 When my daughter Ashley was born, I was convinced that she was the most beautiful baby in the world.
 So convinced that when we went to a restaurant, I would walk her around to all the tables so that everyone could admire her.
-The poor diner who was more engrossed in their soup would have to stop slurping long enough to tell me how adorable she was or have me stand at the side of the table glaring at them until they did.
 Not wanting to deny the world her cuteness, I took her to an open call looking for babies for television and print work.
 She was 6 weeks old and she was signed on the spot.

 During her first year, she booked TV commercials for Gerber Baby Food, Cabbage Patch Dolls, and print ads for Carters, Babies 'R' Us, K-mart, and others.
 During that year, I learned so much about what to do and more importantly what not to do when auditioning with a baby.
 Here are some tips that we share with our clients with babies.